 Myles moved around quite a bit growing up, from the beautiful Northeast, to the wide open Southwest, before finally arriving in Southeast as a teenager.
 His love of the outdoors developed there in the vast Blue Ridge Mountains, and grew exponetially while living and hiking in the Sierra Nevadas after college.
 Now living in New York, he spends most weekends exploring the region where he made his earliest memories, leading hikes and meeting adventurous New Yorkers.

 Mike was born and raised in Michigan where he learned to enjoy the outdoors through family camping and fishing trips.
 He spent the majority of his summers in the woods and winters in the snow having Calvin and Hobbes inspired adventures.
 When software brought him to NYC, he started “commute hacking” by running to and from work to avoid the busy subway.
 To reconnect with the outdoors he began doing backpacking trips using only the tri-state commuter trains.
 He has traveled extensively and his hobbies include skiing, triathlon, and obstacle course racing.
 Mike believes that a lifestyle including outdoor activity is the path to happiness and gets a tremendous amount of enjoyment seeing New Yorkers have that realization as well.
-Constantly in search of the next adventure, Mike is pursuing an Appalachian Trail thru-hike from Georgia to Maine.
+Constantly in search of the next adventure, Mike recently completed an Appalachian Trail thru-hike from Georgia to Maine.

 Instilled with a deep love of travel and outdoor adventure from a very young age, Judith knows the only way she can keep living in the New York area is if she makes it a point to regularly escape the urban jungle!
 Be it snowshoeing, kayaking, rock/ice climbing, biking, skiing, hiking, or sailing – Judith firmly believes that life is better lived when outdoors and active.
 To that end, she fully relinquished life on land several years ago and now lives year-round on the Hudson River on her beautiful old sailboat.
 When she’s not working on boat projects, she teaches self-defense seminars rooted in Krav Maga, tutors high school students, works as a brand ambassador, and attempts to teach herself how to draw (better stick figures) and play violin (less squeakily).
 Judith is currently pursing a doctoral degree in physical therapy.